Sarohia94/Project-1-skinfirst/README.md

   1. Layout used for bigger screen sizes on home page looked a little awkward so we discussed using the mobile landing image for all screen sizes but image was too pixelated.
 Using flex box to create a 3 column view seemed to improve the layout structure for screen sizes up to 1440px.
   ![Issue with layout for bigger screen sizes](docs/testing/issues/issues6.png)
   2. Remove "/" infront of file path as relative path should be used for the images.
   3. Add meta tag for http-equiv to thank you page to direct user automatically back to the home page after a set time.
 Mentor [Chris Quinn](https://github.com/10xOXR) has been credited for the code.
 However doing so showed as an issue by lowering the lighthouse accessibility score.
-To combat this I extended the time from 10s to 30s to allow for more reading and decision making on how to navigate from the thankyou page.
+To combat this I extended the time from 10s to 30s to allow for more reading and decision making on how to navigate from the thankyou page. (see lighthouse section)
   ![Issue with lighthouse accessibility score following the include on the meta tag for http-equiv](docs/testing/issues/issues10.png)
 * Issues faced before submitting my project for review on slack:
   1. I have tested my website on samsung mobile, samsung internet and on desktop, on chrome and microsoft edge but need futher testing on different browsers.